patrickweiss/m3-lab-redux-login/README.md

 - within this directroy run: npm start

 Now a browser window should open automatically and show the application in the browser.
-If it doesn't work automatically then open a browser and enter the URL: localhost:3000
+If it doesn't work automatically, then open a browser and enter the URL: localhost:3000

 You should see the frontpage with the title of the application and one example asset should already be created, shown and stored in the database.